• broken image

 Graduate Course

-- To engage in a critical reflection of your relationship to the targeted social issue within the Baltimore community
+• To engage in a critical reflection of your relationship to the targeted social issue within community;

-- To connect with a community setting in which the student may be interested in doing research and/or intervention work.
+• To connect with a community setting in which you may be interested in doing research and/or intervention work.

 Graduate Course